Please click on the following to go right to that information:

 - A portfolio of creative work - required for Architecture, Landscape Architecture and Urban Design.
 Suggested for Historic Preservation for students with prior design experience.

-- GRE scores are required for applicants to the PhD program.
+- GRE scores are strongly encouraged for applicants to the PhD program.

 - You must hold at least a bachelor’s degree for admission to all professional master’s programs.
 For admission to the Master of Urban Design program, a prior professional degree - normally the master’s - is required in addition to a bachelor’s degree.